fr0gsec/HIBPParse/README.md

 # HIBPParse

 This is a simple PowerShell 1-liner to parse data breach json files from Have I Been Pwned.
 In order to get these files you have to have your domain registered under their website for a fee.
 Just download the Json, name it pwned.json.
 There shouldn't be any @'s or domains in the json format but if there is you may need to parse that out first.
-Edit the powershell script variable at the beginning to reference the data breach of your choosing, then run the 1-liner in the same directory.
 There is a VIP section that you can edit to include your list of special users that you would want to be notified of immediately (C-suite, presidents, infosec professionals) if they were breached.

 Example using the Chess data breach: